instructions-d-installation/installation-instruction/README.md

 ```
 Usage: ibi [OPTIONS] COMMAND [ARGS]...

+  Library and CLI for generating installation instructions from json schema
+  and jinja templates.

 Options:
+  --version   Show the version and exit.
-  --help  Show this message and exit.
+  -h, --help  Show this message and exit.

 Commands:
+  install  Installs with config and parameters given.
   show     Shows installation instructions for your specified config file...
 ```

 Options are dynamically created with the schema part of the config file.